OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **Are there any restrictions on installing commercial softwares?**

-We only provide software that is freely distributable.
+We can only *directly* support software that is freely distributable.
 At present, we do not have or support most commercial software due to licensing issues.
 (One exception is running [MATLAB standalone executables](https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example) which have been compiled with the MATLAB Compiler Runtime).
+Software that is licensed to individual users (and not to be shared between users) can be staged within the user's /home directory with HTCondor transferring to jobs, but should not be staged in OSG's public data staging locations (see https://support.opensciencegrid.org/support/solutions/articles/12000002985-data-management-and-policies).
+Please get in touch with any questions about licensed software.

 **Can I request for system wide installation of the open source software useful for my research?**